austinfreenet/afn-docs/afn_nextgen_project.md

 I've confirmed with John that github is a good place to store all our code.
 I'll create an austinfreenet org on github and push all the code there.

+## 2017-5-2

+Current punch list:

+   * fix weird freeze after VM startup
+   * setup nextgen system management (isconf?)
+   * add yusadge-like thing to track nextgen usage

+Let's try to fix the freeze when the VM starts up.
+How about upgrading VirtualBox?
+I'm downloading the debian x64 package for 5.2.22 along with the extension pack.

+I'm installing it now.